Tutankhamun's mummy: Description of the mummy

-The mummy was in poor condition, being a greyish colour, and covered in numerous cracks.
-The head was a darker colour but in much the same condition.
+The body was in very poor condition, described by Derry as being a "greyish-white colour, very brittle and exhibiting numerous cracks".
 Spots of natron, the drying agent used in the mummification process, were present on the head and shoulders.
 Tutankhamun's face, when finally revealed, had a "serene and placid countenance", recognisable from his monuments.
 He was noted as bearing a close resemblance to the KV55 mummy, having the same uncommon broad and low (platycephalic) skull shape.
 This similarity indicated a close genetic relationship to the royal line; it was previously thought he had gained the throne only through marriage to Akhenaten's daughter Ankhesenamun.
 His head was shaved, and wore a tight-fitting linen cap with a gold brow-band and a beaded design of uraei.
 The eyes, with long eyelashes, were partly open; no padding had been placed in the orbits.
 The nose was flattened by the layers of bandaging and the nostrils were plugged with rolls of resin-soaked linen.
 The brain had been removed through the nose and resin introduced into the skull cavity.
-The top lip had drawn back a little to reveal large front teeth which were smeared with resin.
-The face was clean-shaven; on the left cheek near the ear was a "rounded depression...resembling a scab."
-The "small and well made" ears were pierced for earrings, the hole measuring 7.5 mm in diameter.
+The top lip had drawn back a little to reveal large front teeth smeared with resin.
+The face was clean-shaven; on the left cheek near the ear was a "rounded depression...resembling a scab".
+His ears were pierced for earrings, the hole measuring 7.5 mm in diameter.

 The chest was covered by a large bib-like broad collar of small blue and yellow glass beads edged with gold sequins and drop beads.
 The arms were bent at the elbows and the forearms positioned parallel, left over right, over the torso.
 The fingers were sheathed in gold stalls.
 The organs were removed through an embalming incision approximately 86 mm long, running from the navel to the left hip bone.
 This location is different to other royal mummies of that time period, who have the incision running from hip to groin.
 This cut was covered by an embalming plate, although not placed directly on the skin but in the bandage layers above.
-The body cavity packed with resin-soaked linen which had set to "rock-like hardness."
+The body cavity packed with resin-soaked linen.
 The king's penis was wrapped separately and placed into an erect (ithyphallic) position, held in place by the crossed bandages; Derry could not say if he was circumcised.
 No pubic hair was evident, and the scrotum was flattened against the perineum.
 The toes were covered by gold stalls and the feet wore gold sandals.